CarlosAlegreUr/Audits-By-CarlosAlegreUr/reports/2023-07-escrow/README.md

 # Project ℹ️

 This project is made by the **`Cyfrin`** team.
-It audit was part of an audit competition launched in CodeHawks.
+Its audit was part of an audit competition at CodeHawks.

 According to the developers: